aurollan/Workshop/tooling/readme.md

 ### The LSP client

-You IDE, like any IDE, must implement a LSP client to communicate with the server (ofc).
-The majority of IDE have this feature so don't worry about this.
+The IDE must implement a LSP client to communicate with the server (ofc).
+The majority of IDE have this feature.
-But, you could find a wide variety of plugin of different quality to be the client.
-You experience with LSP will mostly depend on the quality of the plugin used.
-Fortunatly most of IDE provide plugins of good quality to handle this feature.
+But, there is a wide variety of plugin of different quality.
+User experience with LSP will mostly depend on the selected plugin.
+Fortunatly most of IDE provide plugins of good quality to handle this part.

-But how you plugin will understand your project ?
+But how the tool  will understand the project ?

 This is where the `compile_commands.json` take place.
-The plugin will, most likely, find this file at the root of your project and parse it.
-Then it will provide you with all features we saw earlier thank to a perfect understanding/parsing of your project.
+The plugin will, most likely, find this file at the root of the project and parse it.
+Then it will provide the user with all features we saw earlier thank to a perfect understanding/parsing/compilation of your project by the LSP server.

 ### How the LSP server can do this ?